 Is it important that the contractor is located close to where the construction project is?
 How do we allow them to quickly evaluate many candidates?
 Due to questions like these, you’ll generate ideas easily.

 When we’re done identifying goals and problems, it’s time to design and develop solutions for them through website architecture design.
-This process brings great fulfillment to the website architect because she’s looking to solve pain points that her users have.

 Results and deliverables